trychlos/pwix-accounts-ui/README.md

 #### `acUserLogin`

-This template is the main interaction way between the application and this `pwix:accounts` package.
+This template is the main interaction way between the application and this `pwix:accounts-ui` package.

 Thanks to its numerous options, the `acUserLogin` template may be called several times and is able to answer to many different situations: each `acUserLogin` instance is independently configurable so that it will display or